dave1010/skills-to-agents/README.md

 The bundled composite action (`action.yml`) wraps the CLI so you can automate updates in any workflow.
 The action sets up Node.js, runs the generator, and exposes a `changed` output so you can decide whether to commit or open a PR with the new `AGENTS.md` content.

-A minimal configuration that commits and pushes a change to AGENTS.md looks like this:
+To get started, add a new file to your repo `.github/workflows/update-agents-skills.yml`, with a minimal configuration that commits and pushes a change to AGENTS.md:

 ```yaml
 name: Update AGENTS skills list